giancolu/NOAAstorm_PeerAssesment2/PA2.md

-## In U.S. tornado and flooding are the leading causes of harmful events and economic impact, respectively, from years 1950 to 2011 according to the data of the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database
+## In U.S. tornado and flooding are the leading causes of public health problems and economic consequences associated with atmospheric events from years 1950 to 2011 according to the data of the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database

 ### SYNOPSIS
-* The aim of our analysis was to establish the leading causes of harmful events and economic impact due to atmosperic events in U.S.
+1. The aim of our analysis was to establish the leading causes of public health problems and economic consequences associated with atmosperic events in U.S.
-* In particular, we responded to the following questions:
+2. In particular, we answered to the following questions:
-1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
+  * Across the United States, which types of events are most harmful with respect to population health?
-2. Across the United States, which types of events have the greatest economic consequences?
+  * Across the United States, which types of events have the greatest economic consequences?
-* For our aim we use the data of the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database that are freely available at the following link https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2
+3. For our aim we use the data of the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database which is freely available online
-* This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage from years 1950 to 2011
+4. This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage from years 1950 to 2011
-* Database was bunzipped from the original website location and stored locally.
-* To respond to the first question we summarized harmful events aggregating fatalities and injuries that were directly or indirectly associated with the type of atmospheric event.
+5. To answer to the first question we summarized public health problems by aggregating the number of fatalities and injuries that were directly or indirectly associated with the type of atmospheric event.
-* To respond to the second question we aggregate the economic impact of the damage to properties and crops (in U.S. dollars) that was associated with the type of athmosferic events.
+6. To answer to the second question we summarize economic consequences by aggregating the expenses (in U.S. dollars) due to properties and crops damage associated with the type of atmospheric event
-* The answer to the first question is represented in Figure 1, a bargraph showing the top 20 causes (atmospheric event) of public health problems (harmful events).
-Tornado was the leading causes.
+7. The answer to the first question is represented in Figure 1, a bargraph showing the top 20 causes (atmospheric event) of public health problems (total harmful events) and tornado was the leading cause.
-*The answer to the second question is represented in Figure 2, a bargraph showing the top 20 causes of economic impact due to the atmospheric event.
-Flooding was the leading cause.
+8. The answer to the second question is represented in Figure 2, a bargraph showing the top 20 causes of economic consequences (economic impact) due to atmospheric event associated damages and flooding was the leading cause.
-*In figure 3 we compare the top 5 atmospheric events responsible of public health problems and economic impact, respectively.
-Tornado/hurricane, flooding, and thunderstorm wind were responsible for the majority of harmful events and economic impact.
+9. In figure 3 we compare the top 5 atmospheric events responsible for public health problems and economic consequences, it shows that tornado/hurricane, flooding, and thunderstorm wind were responsible for the majority of harmful events and economic expenditures.
-* In conclusion, U.S. Government should taking in to account politics to limit the adverse effects especially of tornado/hurricane, flooding, and thunderstorm wind to have a real positive impact on public health and economy of U.S.
+10. In conclusion, U.S. Government should taking in to account politics to limit the adverse effects especially of tornado/hurricane, flooding, and thunderstorm wind to have a real positive impact on Public Health and Economy of U.S.

 ### DATA PROCESSING